akritiko/toggl-journal/README.md

 # toggl-journal

-toggl-journal is a python script that can easily create human readable reports by automatically synthesizing time entry descriptions with a very simple notation.
+toggl-journal is a python script that can easily create human readable journals by automatically synthesizing Toggl Track time entries using a very simple notation.

-The user can filter the report by project and time window (since date - until date).
-The report is being exported in .html and .pdf format in order to be easily shareable (copy-paste) via an e-mail or slack and / or attached as a file.
+The user can filter the report by project and by a time window (since date - until date).
+The report is being exported in .html and .pdf formats in order to be easily shareable (copy-paste) via an e-mail or slack or be attached / send as a file.

-This is a proof of concept project that I started in order to get familiar with the Toggl API and, at the same time, automate my every-day work journal through Toggl.
+This is a proof of concept project tarted in order for me to get familiar with the Toggl API and, at the same time, automate my every-day professional (and personal) journalling process with the use of Toggl Track.

 ## Features